 Interpreters are easy to develop, but this prac should show you that they are not necessarily very "efficient".
-Can you think of further ideas that could be used to improve the efficiency of the interpreter for the PVM still further?
+What changes could one make to improve the efficiency of the interpreter for the PVM still further?
+(If you are very keen you might try out some of your ideas, but I suppose that is wishful thinking.
+Sigh ...)